European shares witness late sell-off on Bernanke

 GAINS IN MEDIUM TERM

 Charts pointed to gains in the coming months, but stocks remained vulnerable in the near term.
-The euro zone's blue-chip Euro STOXX 50 index .STOXX50E, down 0.3 percent at 2,512.11 points, saw a technical signal called "golden cross," with its 50-day moving average breaking above its 200-day average.
+The euro zone's blue-chip Euro STOXX 50 index, down 0.3 percent at 2,512.11 points, saw a technical signal called "golden cross", with its 50-day moving average breaking above its 200-day average.

 "The golden cross is a positive signal on a medium term basis, but does not prevent a pull back in the forthcoming weeks," said Nicolas Suiffet, analyst at Trading Central.

 Strong earnings results helped some companies.
-ITV (ITV.L), Britain's biggest free-to-air commercial broadcaster, rose 6,8 percent after saying in-house productions helped deliver a better-than-expected 13 percent rise in full-year earnings against a flat backdrop for advertising sales.
+ITV, Britain's biggest free-to-air commercial broadcaster, rose 6,8 percent after saying in-house productions helped deliver a better-than-expected 13 percent rise in full-year earnings against a flat backdrop for advertising sales.

-The STOXX Europe 600 Personal and Household Goods .SXQP index, up 0.8 percent, featured among the top gainers, led higher by Italy's Luxottica (LUX.MI).
+The STOXX Europe 600 Personal and Household Goods index, up 0.8 percent, featured among the top gainers, led higher by Italy's Luxottica.
 Its shares gained 6.1 percent after the world's largest premium eyewear maker raised its cash dividend and said it expected to turn in another year of growth in 2012.